apache/hudi/website/docs/procedures.md

 ## Optimization table

 ### run_clustering
 Trigger clustering on a hoodie table.
 By using partition predicates, clustering table can be run with specified partitions, and you can also specify the order columns to sort data.

 :::note
-Newly clustering instant will be generated every call, and all pending clustering instants are executed.
+Newly clustering instant will be generated every call, or some pending clustering instants are executed.
 When calling this procedure, one of parameters ``table`` and ``path`` must be specified at least.
 If both parameters are given, ``table`` will take effect.

 :::